Murph is coming!

 Plan for a Conservative Opening Mile

 After underestimating Murph’s volume, running the initial mile too fast is the second most common mistake Hinshaw sees CrossFitters make.
-And, based on his own personal experience with Murph, he knows that it’s nearly impossible to recover from it.
+And, based on his own experience with Murph, he knows it’s nearly impossible to recover from it.
 “I have a five-minute mile.
 I did it in six minutes, and I thought it was easy.
 My second mile took me eight minutes and 32 seconds.
-It was way too fast, and I suffered the whole way,” he says.
-“I wish someone told me that you can’t go out hot.”
+It was too fast, and I suffered the whole way,” he says.
+“I wish someone told me you can’t go out hot.”

 Make Sure the Vest Fits

 A tight fit is crucial if you plan to wear a weighted vest.
 In the past, Hinshaw has even resorted to using Goat Tape to adhere vests to athletes’ bodies.
 “If that vest doesn’t stay in a consistent location, it’s going to be incredibly uncomfortable,” he says.
 “It’s going to be a distraction, and it will ultimately cause you frustration, leading to a bad experience.”
 Find a vest that feels like it’s a part of you during every movement.

 Murph is brutal on the body but just as tough on the brain.
 While building endurance is essential, self-awareness and mental fortitude is just as important.
 According to Hinshaw, this means knowing your weakness and at what point in the WOD it will begin to work against you.
 It’s not enough to “embrace the suck.”
 You need to understand and anticipate it.

 “If you underestimate the amount of difficulty that you’ll be in at that particular moment, your brain will shut you down and start preserving energy because it’s afraid that you mismanaged your energy,” he says.
 “But if you assess the difficulty that you’re going to be in at that most difficult point, then yeah, you’ll still be suffering, but you’ll have a much better experience because you’re not surprised.”